scott-milano/CHash/README.md

 - Linear Lookup: If list order is important and needs to be maintained, build with -DLSEARCH option.
 - Network Shared: List inserts and deletes can be broadcast via multicast.
 New joins get updated with latest data.
 - Key/Value: Types can be simple ordinal types or structures.
 String keys are supported by the DEFINE\_HASH() macro.
+- Fifo: List with Value only which include Stack/Fifo Operations (push,pop,next)
 - Tested with Valgrind for memory leaks (run make memtest)

 ## Build